rayct/zet/docs/1083/README.md

 # Chadenfreude

+Return to the Convent, by Eduardo Zamacois y Zabala, 1868.
+Is a painting that depicts a group of monks laughing while a lone monk struggles with an ass.

 When individuals take pleasure from other people's misfortunes, it is often referred to as "schadenfreude."
 Schadenfreude is a complex and somewhat controversial emotion, characterized by finding joy or satisfaction in the suffering or misfortune of others.

 There can be various reasons behind schadenfreude: